jtroo/kanata/docs/sequence-adding-chords-ideas.md

 however, the code today has no way to decide the difference between `lsft` being applied to only `a` or to both `a` and `b`.

-The feature will codenamed "seqchords" for now.
+The feature will codenamed "seqchords" for brevity in this document.

 ## An exploration of an idea: track releases?